-The Chief Internal Auditor's annual opinion of Havant Borough Council's framework of governance, risk management and management control is 'reasonable' and audit testing has demonstrated controls to be working in practice.
+Internal audit The Council's internal audit programme is provided by the Southern Internal Audit Partnership which is hosted by Hampshire County Council.
+An audit plan, based on a full risk evaluation, is approved annually.
+Progress against the audit plan is reported quarterly to the Audit and Finance Committee.
+Any outstanding high risk actions are addressed as a matter of priority.
+Internal audit attend Corporate Governance Board every quarter to provide an update on progress of management actions.
+Any outstanding actions are reported to the management team to ensure that these are escalated where necessary and completed within a reasonable timescale.
+The Southern Internal Audit Partnership delivered 20 internal audit opinions over the course of the year ending 31 March 2021 with 2 'substantial' assurance reports, 14 'reasonable' assurance reports, 4 'limited' assurance report and no 'no assurance' reports.
+Additional reviews were conducted which did not lead to an audit opinion as they were advisory reviews and/or follow-up reviews.
+The Chief Internal Auditor's annual opinion of Havant Borough Council's framework of governance, risk management and management control is reasonable and audit testing has demonstrated controls to be working in practice.
 External audit The Council's external audit requirement is provided by Ernst & Young LLP.
+The council's external audit requirement is provided by Entited Foung EET.
 The role of external audit is to ensure that the Council's Accounts are free from material error, to provide a value for money conclusion and to certify key grant claims.
 The Council's external auditor provided the Council with an unqualified opinion on the last set of accounts approved within their Audit Results Report.
-Ernst & Young LLP also provided an unqualified opinion of the Council's arrangements to secure Value for Money.
+Ernst &amp; Young LLP also provided an unqualified opinion of the Council's arrangements to secure Value for Money.